The ACTS prayer method gives a Christian prayer journal a clear shape: adoration, confession, thanksgiving and supplication.

 Adoration

 Begin by naming who God is.
-This moves prayer from panic to worship.
+This helps prayer begin with worship before moving into urgent needs.

 Confession